 UPDATED June 13 2018: Advocates attending are welcome to join LBCA at a no-host meet and greet dinner on Friday night after the reception – 7:00.
 LBCA will also host a planning meeting on Saturday afternoon after the conference adjourns from 3:45 – 5:00 pm.
 We hope patient advocate attendees and our LBCA supporters can join one or both of these activities.
 Join us on the Boston2018 discussion thread at breastcancer.org for more information, or email firstname.lastname@example.org.

 Lobular Breast Cancer (ILC) and the Lobular Breast Cancer Alliance will be featured on the final day of Harvard Medical School’s annual comprehensive breast cancer educational course.
-Patient advocates for ILC are invited to register for and attend this event.
+Patient advocates for ILC are invited to register for and attend this event at a discounted rate.

 July 12 – 14, 2018